 Photo: Joydeep / Wikimedia Commons

 Located about 70 km from Gangtok, Buddha Park of Ravangla has a massive statue of Buddha, 130 feet tall.
 Beautifully landscaped with gardens, the park is in front of the grand views of the Himalayas.
 The Buddha statue speaks of peace and silence, attracting scores of visitors who come to this place for quiet and reflective reflection.
-The presence of meditation halls and prayer wheels makes this place spiritually rejuvenating.
+The presence of meditation halls and prayer wheels make this park one of the best places to visit in Ravangla.
 The tall statue is bound to attract locals and visitors to the calm surroundings.

 Things To Do: View the 130 ft tall Buddha statue, Offer Prayers, Photography